 Professional photographer Daniel J. Cox of Natural Exposures is working with us to document and archive still and video footage of the changes taking place in the Arctic, which have a global impact.

 The Arctic is warming faster than anywhere else on the planet, bringing profound changes to the ecosystem.
 The project will help preserve this Arctic record for future generations and bring about awareness of the extraordinary changes taking place in the North.

-The project includes both present-day footage and that collected decades ago by PBI founder Dan Guravich.
-All materials are available to our Arctic Ambassador Centers and other educational outlets worldwide free of charge.
-This is a massive undertaking, but one we feel is vital in educating others on the evolution of the past into the future
+The project includes both present-day footage and that collected decades ago by Polar Bears International founder Dan Guravich.
+All materials are available to our Arctic Ambassador Centers and other educational outlets worldwide, free of charge.
+This is a massive undertaking, but one we feel is vital in educating others.

 PO Box 3008

 Bozeman, MT 59772